 Wildfire Risks and Drivers Associated with Design, Construction, Operation, and Maintenance

 Some of the risks and risk drivers associated with design, construction, operation, and maintenance of TPUD’s equipment and facilities is infrastructure age.
 The use of expulsion-type fuses as well as mineral oil used in transformers are other examples.
 TPUD is in the on-going process of replacing all expulsion-type fuses with non-expulsion fuses.
 The demand for this equipment is very high, due to the widespread use of many electric utilities with operations in high fire-threat areas.
-The District has replaced approximately 25% of its fuses with the CAL FIRE-exempt fuses and will continue the replacement program moving forward.
+The District has replaced approximately 27% of its fuses with the CAL FIRE-exempt fuses and will continue the replacement program moving forward.
+In 2024, the District applied for a Community Facilities Grant in the amount of $300,000 to fund the purchase of the remaining expulsion fuses needed to complete this work.

 Particular Risks and Risk Drivers Associated with Topographic and Climatological Risk Factors